2025 Austin FC II season

-The 2025 Austin FC II season is the club's third season in MLS Next Pro, the third tier of soccer in the United States.
+The 2025 Austin FC II season was the club's third season in MLS Next Pro, the third tier of soccer in the United States.
 They played in the league's Western Conference.
 Austin FC II finished in 12th place in the Western Conference and 24th overall in the 2024 MLS Next Pro season.

 Background

 Austin FC started playing in the MLS Western Conference in 2021.
 In August 2022 it was announced that they would launch a MLS Next Pro team for the 2023 season.
 On December 13, 2022, Austin FC announced that Brett Uttley will be the first coach for Austin FC II.
 Austin FC II first season was the 2023 season, where they finished the season 2nd in the Western Conference and went on to win the 2023 MLS Next Pro Cup.

 Season

 Preseason

 Austin FC II announced its initial squad on January 23, 2025.
 Returning players for the 2025 season were Marcus Alstrup, Rubén Bonachera, Antonio Gomez, Nico Van Rijn, Anthony De Anda, Ervin Torres, Diego Abarca, Anthony García, and Peter Grogan.
 On January 9, 2025, Austin FC II signed duel national forward Vlad Dǎnciuțiu who represents Romanian U-19 national team and most recently played for the Udinese U-20 team.
-On January 20, 2025, Austin FC II signed signed Spanish midfielder Jorge Alastuey Aperte who had played most recently with ŁKS Łódź.
+On January 20, 2025, Austin FC II signed signed Spanish midfielder Jorge Alastuey who had played most recently with ŁKS Łódź.
 On February 7, 2025, Austin FC II announced the signing of Polish defender Daniel Cieśla from Nieciecza.
 On February 13, Austin FC II announced the signing of defender Riley Thomas and forward Patrick Gryczewski, the 2025 MLS SuperDraft picks of Austin FC.
 On February 26, Austin FC II announced the signing of midfielder Adrián González through the 2026 season, with a one-year option.
 On March 5, Austin FC II announced the signing of defender Jules Bery through the 2026 season with a one-year option.
 Prior to the first game of the season, Austin FC II announced their final pre–season roster moves.
 Goalkeeper Aaron Cervantes re–signed with the team for the 2025 season with a one–year option.
 Midfielder Micah Burton, forward Jimmy Farkarlun, and forward CJ Fodrey were loaned from the first team for the 2025 season.
 Forwards Chris Avila, Joah Reyna, midfielders Mo Badawiya, Damian Perez, and Jackson Stephans, defenders Isaac Brown–Samper, Lucas Cavalcante, Santiago Maynez, Mason Miller, and Chey Moreno, and goalkeeper Cooper Roney were signed to amateur agreements for the 2025 season.